 Veerle Platvoet will discuss her work on a PhD chapter that discusses the feature of animal welfare within wild animal law.
 She argues that, although usually disregarded within an environmental regime, animal welfare is a characteristic of wild animal law in Europe.
 Her argument will follow an analysis of the European conservation and animal welfare regimes, such as national laws or hunting laws.
 Through this analysis, Veerle will emphasize the importance of animal welfare within wild animal law.
 This feature is founded on a prohibition on unnecessary suffering - the baseline of 'traditional' animal welfare law - as well as the recognition of sentience in animals and their intrinsic value.
-Ultimately, the importance of animal welfare within wild animal law demonstrates that wild animal law is not as different from animal law as often assumed.
-Animal law, including wild animal law, is based on an uneven balancing act between human interests and animal interests.
+Ultimately, the importance of animal welfare within wild animal law, including wild animal law, is based on an uneven balancing act between human interests and animal interests.
 In the case of wild animals, these interests may be different - but the balancing act remains the same.